-LONDON, March 6 (Reuters) - German bond yields rose sharply on Tuesday and were set for their worst day in a month as fears of a global trade war ebbed, lifting risk appetite and taking the shine off safe-haven assets before this week's European Central Bank meeting.
+LONDON, March 6 (Reuters) - German bond yields rose sharply on Tuesday and were set for their worst day in five weeks as fears of a global trade war ebbed, lifting risk appetite and taking the shine off safe-haven assets before this week's European Central Bank meeting.

-Italy's government bonds recovered from a selloff on Monday that was driven by a surge in support for anti-establishment parties in Sunday's inconclusive national election.
+Italy's government bonds recovered from a selloff on Monday, driven by a surge in support for anti-establishment parties in Sunday's inconclusive national election.

-Germany's 10-year bond yield climbed over 6 basis points to 0.70 percent at one stage, before settling at 0.67 percent.
-It was still up 7.5 bps from around five-week lows hit on Monday following Italy's election.
+Germany's 10-year bond yield climbed over 6 basis points to 0.70 percent, and was set for its biggest one-day jump in five weeks.
+It was up 10 bps from around five-week lows hit on Monday following Italy's election.

 Investor worries about an imminent trade war eased as U.S. President Donald Trump faced pressure from political allies to pull back from proposed steel and aluminium tariffs.
 That boosted stocks in Europe by 0.6 percent and dented demand for fixed income.